AdislanSaidov/BayesClassifier/README.md

 `/content` - directory where will be created files in training process, there is also located a training set and your classifying texts

 # Classify text
-`run --bin bayes-classifier-in-rust -- -c /positive_text.txt /content`
+`run --bin bayes-classifier-in-rust -- -c /content text.txt` `text.txt` is your classifying text placed in the `/content` directory